silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 A performance like that has an expiry date.
 Mine expired.

-I want to be exact about what I am claiming, because this is the load-bearing point of the letter.
+I want to be exact about what I am claiming, because this is the point the whole letter rests on.
 A person needs one room where the mask comes off.
 Not a friendly room.
 Not a tolerant room.
 A room where the thing is not required.
 If they do not have one, the cost never stops accruing, and it will eventually take everything - the career, the marriage, the health, the person.

 I did not have that room.